 "ISQ ... will continue the primary mission of Voice of Z39: keeping NISO members informed on the progress of standards development, deadlines, activities and other NISO information.
 It will also serve as an ongoing source of information on NISO and information standards for potential members of NISO, students, libraries and others."
 (January 1989)

-In 2009, ISQ was further refined in response to reader feedback with a brand-new design and with Cynthia Hodgson, a long-time NISO consultant, serving in the primary role of Managing Editor, and with Todd Carpenter, NISO's Managing Director, providing leadership as Publisher to the magazine.
-At this time, the NISO ISQ website was also updated to include online tables of contents, and subscribers and NISO members can now not only download the full magazine online, but can also access ISQ's resource links online, as well.
+In 2009, ISQ was further refined in response to reader feedback with a brand-new design and with Cynthia Hodgson, a long-time NISO consultant, serving in the primary role of Managing Editor.
+At this time, the NISO ISQ website was also updated to include online tables of contents, and access to all the article links online.

-Todd Carpenter, Managing Director, National Information Standards Organization
+Todd Carpenter, Executive Director, National Information Standards Organization

 - Managing Editor

 Cynthia Hodgson, Technical Editor & Consultant, National Information Standards Organization

 - Editorial Board (NISO Publications Committee)

 - Marshall Breeding, Marshall Breeding Consulting Services

 - Corey Harper, New York University (NYU), Division of Libraries

 - Sheila Morrissey, Ithaka/JSTOR/ARTstor